eslint/rfcs/designs/2024-config-extends/README.md

 1. The `files` and `ignores` values from the base config always come first in the calculated `files` and `ignores`.
 If there's not a match, then there's no point in continuing on to use the patterns from the extended configs.
 1. The `name` key is generated for calculated config objects so that it indicates the inheritance from another config.
 The extended configs don't exist in the final representation of the config array.
 1. These behaviors differ from the [typescript-eslint extends helper](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/typescript-eslint/src/config-helper.ts).
+The `tsconfig` helper overwrites the `files` and `ignores` fields on any config contained in `extends` whereas this proposal creates combination `files` and `ignores`, merging the base config with the extended configs.

 #### Extending Arrays